dxfrontier/cds-ts-dispatcher/README.md

 The `@SingleInstanceCapable()` decorator is utilized at the `method-level` to annotate a method that all decorators which are used along with this `@SingleInstanceCapable()` decorator, will handle also single `instance Request`.

-###### Usage

-When `@SingleInstanceCapable` is applied to a method, a `3td parameter` should be added for example : `isSingleInstance: boolean`.
+When working with `@SingleInstanceCapable` decorator, a `3td parameter`, `isSingleInstance: boolean`.

-- `isSingleInstance: boolean` parameter will allow to differentiate between `single instance requests` and `entity set requests` and adjust the behavior accordingly.
+- This parameter serves to differentiate between two types of requests: `single instance requests` and `entity set requests`.
+You can adjust the behavior of your methods based on the value of isSingleInstance.

-When utilizing the `@SingleInstanceCapable()` decorator, the `position` of the `@SingleInstanceCapable() decorator` within your TypeScript class is very important factor to consider.
-It defines the scope of the `single instance` mode within the methods that precede it.
+##### Complementary Decorator Actions

 `@SingleInstanceCapable` can be used together with the following decorator actions :